mihhail-lapushkin/grunt-ts-compiler/README.md

 > TypeScript compiler

 Simple TypeScript compiler.
-Use it if (like me) you think that other TypeScript grunt tasks are useless.
+Use it if (like me) you think that other TypeScript Grunt tasks are useless.

 ## Getting Started